dcycle/starterkit-drupalsite/README.md

 Let's Encrypt on a server
 -----

-Run your instance, then follow the instructions in the following blog posts:
+We will follow the instructions in the following blog posts:

 * [Letsencrypt HTTPS for Drupal on Docker, October 03, 2017, Dcycle Blog](https://blog.dcycle.com/blog/170a6078/letsencrypt-drupal-docker/)
 * [Deploying Letsencrypt with Docker-Compose, October 06, 2017, Dcycle Blog](https://blog.dcycle.com/blog/7f3ea9e1/letsencrypt-docker-compose/)

+Run your instance (./scripts/deploy.sh), then

 Initial installation on Docker
 -----